hugomilan/tlmbht/README.md

 ## Description

-This is an Open-Source scientific code used to solve partial differential equations (pde) using the transmission-line modeling numerical method (TLM; see [Wikipedia](https://en.wikipedia.org/wiki/Transmission-line_matrix_method), [Wiki](https://github.com/hugomilan/tlmbht/wiki), and [references](https://github.com/hugomilan/tlmbht/blob/master/references.md) for more information).
+This is powerful Open-Source scientific code used to solve partial differential equations (pde) using the transmission-line modeling numerical method (TLM; see [Wikipedia](https://en.wikipedia.org/wiki/Transmission-line_matrix_method), [Wiki](https://github.com/hugomilan/tlmbht/wiki), and [references](https://github.com/hugomilan/tlmbht/blob/master/references.md) for more information).

 The language is C/C++ and the [Eigen Library](http://www.eigen.tuxfamily.org) is used for matrix calculations.
 Older versions of the code and some analytical solutions, written in Octave/Matlab, are available in the folder src/octave/.